-Mario Centeno: Eurogroup picks Southern head
+Centeno: Eurogroup picks Southern head

 But the 51-year old Social-Democrat, who will take office on 13 January, will have to affirm his authority.

 He came to the forefront very late in the race, when he appeared to be the only candidate who could tick the main boxes set by his colleagues.
-EU leaders had agreed that the Eurogroup should be chaired by a Social-Democrat, as the centre-right EPP holds the European Commission, Council and Parliament.
+EU leaders had agreed that the Eurogroup should be chaired by a Social Democrat, as the centre-right EPP holds the European Commission, Council and Parliament.

 The new president should also be willing to pursue eurozone integration and be acceptable to the biggest countries, in particular France and Germany.